-At any meeting at which an election is to be held the secretary shall present a list of all members entitled to vote.
+At any meeting at which an election is to be held the Treasurer shall present a list of all members entitled to vote.

 Section 3 - Ballots

-The paper ballot shall be in such form that all candidates proposed by the committee on nominations or pursuant to Section 4 of this article shall be listed in separate columns under the designation of the office for which they are nominated.
-If the election for any office is uncontested, the secretary may read the nomination, seek nominations from the floor and then conduct the election without using a paper ballot.
+The paper ballot shall be in such form that all candidates proposed by the committee on nominations or pursuant to Section 4 of this Article shall be listed in separate columns under the designation of the office for which they are nominated.
+If the election for any office is uncontested, the secretary may read the nomination, and then conduct the election without using a paper ballot.

 Section 4 - Nominations

-Any five (5) members of the Chapter may by writing delivered to the corresponding secretary, not less than fifteen (15) days prior to the annual meeting, propose candidates for any or all of the officers or directorships to be voted upon at such annual meeting.
-The corresponding secretary, not less than ten (10) days before the annual meeting, shall give notice to members of the Chapter of such proposed candidates, together with the candidates nominated by the committee on Nominations.
-Such notice shall contain a sample ballot which shall be in the form prescribed in Section 3 of this article.
+Any five (5) members of the Chapter may by writing delivered to the Corresponding Secretary, not less than fifteen (15) days prior to the annual meeting, propose candidates for any or all of the Officers or Directors to be voted upon at such annual meeting.
+The Corresponding Secretary, not less than ten (10) days before the annual meeting, shall give notice to members of the Chapter of such proposed candidates, together with the candidates nominated by the committee on Nominations.
+Such notice shall contain a sample ballot which shall be in the form prescribed in Section 3 of this Article.

 Section 5 - Notice

-The Chapter corresponding secretary shall give notice of the rights of the members under Section 4 of this Article not later than thirty (30) days prior to the annual meeting.
+The Corresponding Secretary shall give notice of nominations and the rights of the members under Section 4 of this Article not later than thirty (30) days prior to the annual meeting.

 Section 6 - Coordinating the Election

-The president shall appoint two tellers, who, with the recording secretary, shall conduct the election and canvass the votes.
-A written report of the canvass of the votes for officers certified by the president or recording secretary shall be immediately forwarded to the secretary of the Association.
+The President shall appoint two tellers, who, with the Recording Secretary, shall conduct the election and canvass the votes.
+A written report of the canvass of the votes for officers certified by the President or Recording Secretary shall be immediately forwarded to the Recording Secretary of the Association.

 Section 1 - General Membership Meetings

-The board of directors shall set the dates of the general meetings.
+The Board shall set the dates of the general meetings.
 There shall be at least six (6) meetings each year.